 Increase Trampoline Lifespan

 When you keep the trampoline outside without necessary protection, it will lessen the trampoline’s life.
-However, you can extend the trampoline longevity through winterization.
+However, you can extend the trampoline’s longevity through winterization.

 Extend Safety

-If the trampoline is kept outside in cold weather, rusts may form in springs or mat gets damaged soon.
+If the trampoline is kept outside in cold weather, rust may form in the springs, or the mat will get damaged soon.
 This is a terrible safety hazard.
 But winterization can help you protect the trampoline from such danger.

 Now, It’s time to know the best ways to keep your trampoline healthy during winter.
 Let’s move on!